highfidelity/hifi-docs-grav-content/07.whats-new/chapter.md

 ---
-title: 'What's New in the Docs'
+title: "What/'s New in the Docs"
 taxonomy:
     category:
-        - docs
+         docs
 ---

 #What's New in the Docs